Application for Early Arrival 2015

 If you have any questions or concerns regarding your early arrival on campus, please contact the early arrival staff by email at email@example.com.

-- What are alternatives to arriving early?
+- What are alternatives to early check-in?

 - So, what’s next?

-Requests to arrive early can be made.
-It is a privilege to be allowed on campus prior to the scheduled opening of the residence halls.
-All students needing to move into the residence halls before their official arrival date must submit an Early Arrival Request form no later than August 5, 2013.
 Requests must be submitted online by completing the Early Arrival Request Form.
 No requests will be accepted by telephone or email.
 If you are here to work on campus, you may arrive up to 24 hours before your shift or training starts.
 Please know, by submitting an application you are not guaranteed approval to arrive early.
 Your application is also subject to a conduct check.[back to top]

 - Your roommate is here and you want to be here, too.